 A major part of MDM includes outlining the right set of rules for employees to follow.
 If a company is handing out a business-critical mobile device to the worker, the employer needs to trust employees with the information on it even when the device is accessed outside the office.
 It is important to enforce these responsibilities so that each user is operating the device correctly.
 Some of the basic employee responsibilities include:

-Recordkeeping is fundamental to having an effective MDM security policy.
+Recordkeeping is fundamental to have an effective MDM security policy.
 Your policy should govern detailed, up-to-date records related to the devices and users.

 If you want your organization to defend itself against any external cyber threats, start compiling accurate data concerning: